Second order cosmological perturbations: simplified gauge change formulas: Discussion

 \section{Discussion~}

+The present paper is the first of four closely connected papers dealing with scalar perturbations up to second order.
+In the present paper, which we will refer to as UW1, we have introduced new second order variables and a new second order gauge vector field, which simplifies the change of gauge formulas at second order, and provides an efficient unifying algorithm for calculating any gauge invariant in the commonly used gauges.
+This is important since it is often desirable to use several gauges when addressing a given problem.
+In the second paper, called UW2~\cite{uggwai18}, we present five ready-to-use systems of governing equations for second order perturbations.
+These two papers constitute the foundation for subsequent physical applications, illustrated by UW3~\cite{uggwai19b} and UW4~\cite{uggwai19c}.

-In this paper we have introduced a new formulation of the change of gauge formulas at second order, given by equations~\eqref{box_change2}, that provides an efficient algorithm for calculating any metric or matter gauge invariant in commonly used gauges.
-The formulation is based on defining new second order perturbation variables by adding a multiple of the square of the corresponding first order variable to each second order variable, as in equation~\eqref{hat_box1}.
-We have found, however, that these source-compensated second order perturbation variables (in brief, the hatted variables) are of broader significance in that they simplify the analysis of perturbations in the super-horizon regime in a number of ways.
+In UW3 we use the new variables and gauge transformation formulas, and apply them to the equations given in UW2 to produce new dimensionless gauge-invariant conserved quantities and explicit general solutions, containing both the so-called growing and decaying modes, for second order perturbations in the super-horizon regime.
+This is made possible due to that the dimensionless source-compensated ``hatted'' second order perturbation variables simplify the analysis of perturbations in the super-horizon regime in a number of ways.
 For example, in this regime the perturbed energy conservation equations can be written in the following form in terms of hatted variables:

-with a very simple quadratic source term in the second order equation (see Uggla and Wainwright (2018c)).
-Here ${}^{(r)}\!\Gamma,\, r=1,2$, are the non-adiabatic pressure perturbations,\footnote{See Uggla and Wainwright (2018b)~\cite{uggwai18b}.} with